course-dprep/animation-imdb-ratings-analysis/README.md

 ### Hypotheses

-Ever since the introduction of Netflix, more streaming serves have entered the market with players such as Disney+, Amazon Prime Video and HBO Max.
-Competitiveness rose, resulting to a greater variety of TV shows and movies offered (Thompson, 2024).
+Ever since the introduction of Netflix, more streaming services have entered the market with players such as Disney+, Amazon Prime Video and HBO Max.
+Competitiveness rose, resulting in a greater variety of TV shows and movies offered (Thompson, 2024).
-Simultaneously, the more experienced a viewer is in watching movies, the more critical hey tend to become (Moon et al., 2009).
+Simultaneously, the more experienced a viewer is in watching movies, the more critical they tend to become (Moon et al., 2009).
 As such, it could be expected that newer movies are rated worse than older movies because the frame of reference has increased.
-Additionally, with the rise of digital platforms and social media, review-bombing as become an omnipresent phenomenon upon the release of new films.
+Additionally, with the rise of digital platforms and social media, review-bombing has become an omnipresent phenomenon upon the release of new films.
 Moreover, there has been an increasingly vocal group that criticizes the franchise- and sequel-based strategies that movie corporations have adopted.
 Furthermore, it could be argued that movie consumers often experience nostalgia for films watched in their childhood,